bryanapperson/blog/content/musings/prometheus-bound/index.md

 benefit.

 Can Might exist without Violence?
 Does Zeus need to act the tyrant to maintain power?
 Does Might exist without Force behind it in our world today?
-I think not.
-Might must be backed by threat of Force, tyrannical or just.
+Was what Prometheus did a Sin?
+In some ways we are left with more questions then answers, a lot to chew on.

 Prometheus Bound is the central play and remainder of a trilogy written by Aeschylus about the being who created mankind.
 Although the other plays are